FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**1.2.1:**
+- Improved stability of the parser
+- Included more tests
+- Fixed some bugs (e.g. gamma function, zeta function)
+- Added pre- and post increment / decrement operators
+- Introduced functions for evaluating and casting user content
+- Improved the event handling
+- Added the method `setdef` to set default values for plots
+- Added `SurfacePlot` with possibilities as Meshgrid and Surface plot
+- Added the function `meshgrid` to generate a 2D grid (2 matrices)
+- Introduced lots of new random number distributions
+- Added wikipedia links in help
+- Added several new trigonometric functions like sec, csc, ...
+- Improved the numeric package
+- Extended the existing "kinds" enumeration for naming classes of functions
+- Introduced notifications with an event driven API

 **1.2.0:**
 - Rewrote the parser; it is now twice as fast and returns accurate errors
 - Included the Zeta function